Kentucky Speedway, Sparta, Kentucky

-Kentucky Speedway is the latest track to add a Sprint Cup series race to the NASCAR schedule and it is a night race which adds to the excitement surrounding this new event.
+Kentucky Speedway is the latest track to add a Monster Energy NASCAR Cup (formerly Sprint Cup) Series race to the NASCAR schedule and it is a night race which adds to the excitement surrounding this new event.
 The track is relatively new so it is clean and easy to navigate.
 The enthusiasm of inaugural event in 2011 was slightly overshadowed by a traffic issues.
 However, we arrived to the track hours before the scheduled driver introductions and our guests enjoyed all that the track had to offer!
-Since then, the Speedway worked hard to correct the problem and had a outstanding second year event!
+Since then, the Speedway worked hard to correct the problem and had a outstanding second-year event!

-Did I mention how fantastic the seats are here and the parking?
-We sit in the Quaker State Tower which offers stadium style seating up high with a full view of the track and pit road.
+Did I mention how fantastic the seats are here, and the parking?
+We sit in the Quaker State Tower which offers stadium-style seating, up high, with a full view of the track and pit road.
 The Tower is designed to accommodate guests with ramps so you won't have to climb stairs unless you want to.
 Restrooms and concessions are easily accessed on the Tower level as well.
-The motorcoach parking is located right out front of the Speedway so the seats and merchandise trailer shopping are very convenient.
+Motor coach parking is located right out front of the Speedway, so the seating and merchandise shopping is very convenient.

-We use the Embassy Suites in Louisville, which is a full service hotel.
-It offers a cooked -to-order breakfasts, evening open bar receptions and all the rooms are two-room suites.
-We love this hotel and our guests appreciate all that it has to offer.
+We use the Embassy Suites in Louisville, which is a full-service hotel.
+It offers a cooked-to-order breakfast, evening open bar receptions, and all the rooms are two-room suites.
+We love this hotel, and our guests appreciate all that it has to offer.
 The Embassy Suites is also only 15 minutes from the Louisville International Airport (SDF) for those who will be flying in for the race weekend.

 More Kentucky Speedway Info:

 Kentucky Speedway opened in 2000 with three events on it's schedule including a Camping World Truck race.
-It wouldn't be until 2001 that the Nationwide Series would come to Kentucky.
-Due to a lawsuit with the tracks previous owner, the Sprint Cup Series wasn't added until 2011 upon settlement of that suit.
+It wouldn't be until 2001 that the Xfinity Series would come to Kentucky.
+Due to a lawsuit with the tracks previous owner, the Monster Energy NASCAR Cup Series wasn't added until 2011 upon settlement of that suit.